ravi-annaswamy/jatakam-encoding/Proposal for new encoding of South Indian Horoscopes.md

 Typically, the positions of the remaining planets (Mars, Mercury, Venus) can be derived astronomically given these positions.
 For increased precision, particularly the exact minute of birth, astrologers can optionally add the Navamsa positions of Moon and Lagna as a final node.

+### Additional Benefits
+Beyond communicating a horoscope quickly, this indexing provides further practical benefits:

+1. **Sorting:** Horoscopes can be easily sorted based on the positions of key planets, enabling efficient comparative analysis.
+2. **Searching:** Locating horoscopes with specific planetary positions becomes straightforward, enhancing data retrieval and comparative studies.
+3. **Rapid Preliminary Assessment:** Astrologers can quickly evaluate planetary strengths, conjunctions, and aspects at a glance due to clearly indicated spatial relationships.

 ### Advantages
 - **Conciseness:** Quickly convey detailed astrological data using minimal notation.
 - **Clarity:** Easy to learn and visualize, mirroring intuitive spatial understanding.